What Is Quid Pro Quo Harassment?

-- Take detailed notes of the date the offense was reported, the events and the actions (or lack of actions) management took to resolve the situation.
+- Take detailed notes of the date you reported the offense.
+Additionally, include the events and the actions (or lack of actions) management took to resolve the situation.

-- If the hostility continues, then speak with witnesses to see if they are experiencing the same harassment or if they have witnessed such behavior happening to you or another person.
+- If the hostility continues, then speak with witnesses.
+Perhaps they are experiencing the same harassment.
+Or, maybe they witnessed such behavior happening to you or another person.

 - Speak with our Los Angeles sexual harassment lawyers to find out all of your legal options.